Bitcoin-com/Pay.bitcoin.com/README.md

     * `script` - (optional) Hex string of desired locking script
     * `address` - (optional) Legacy or CashAddr format BCH address.
 P2PKH or P2SH
     * `amount` - Amount in satoshis
+    * `fiatAmount` - (optional instead of `amount`) Amount denominated in `fiat`
 * `currency` - (optional) Main asset to settle price in.
 Defaults to BCH if null.
 * `fiat` - (optional) Main asset to settle price in.
 Defaults to BCH if null.
-* `fiat_rate` - (optional) Rate in [currency]/BCH, if currency is USD, amount is 10.0, then rate would be the USD/BCH price.
+* `fiatRate` - (optional) Rate in [currency]/BCH, if currency is USD, amount is 10.0, then rate would be the USD/BCH price.
 If null, server will use default rate.
+Only available for select merchants.
 * `webhook` - (optional) URL for webhook
 * `memo` - (optional) Memo to be sent back
-* `api_key` - Merchant's/Store's API key.
+* `apiKey` - Merchant's/Store's API key.
 This will get the merchant's settings from server.
 This will populate the merchant data field in the BIP70 response.

 #### Headers